-The cluster the job will run on: you can select a cluster that already exists or a launch a cluster when the job is run.
+The cluster the job will run on: you can launch a cluster when the job is run or select a cluster that already exists.

 There is a tradeoff between running on an existing cluster and a new cluster.
 We recommend running a new cluster for production-level jobs or jobs that are important to complete.
 Existing clusters work best for tasks such as updating dashboards at regular intervals.